wiz0u/WTelegramClient/FAQ.md

 *(the above section is derived from [gotd SUPPORT.md](https://github.com/gotd/td/blob/main/.github/SUPPORT.md))*

+If your client displays Telegram channels to the user, you have to support and display [official sponsored messages](https://core.telegram.org/api/sponsored-messages).

 #### 8. I can't import phone numbers.
 I get error PHONE_NUMBER_BANNED or FLOOD_WAIT_8xxxx

-You can get these kind of problems if you abuse Telegram [Terms of Service](https://telegram.org/tos) or make excessive requests.
+You can get these kind of problems if you abuse Telegram [Terms of Service](https://telegram.org/tos) or https://core.telegram.org/api/terms or make excessive requests.

 You can try to wait more between the requests, wait for a day or two to see if the requests become possible again.